Nziie-Development/website/docs/showcase/modmail-v3.md

 ### Customizable Prefix
 Now, you can customize the prefix of your bot on the fly and have it update immediately.
 - <span className="timestamp">!config set prefix ?</span> (changes to <strong>?</strong>)

+### Customizations
+The system is highly customizable, giving you the power to customize it to your liking or needs.

+#### More info coming soon